monomelodies/croney/README.md

 At Croney's core is an instance of the `Scheduler` class.
 This is what is used to run tasks and it takes care (as the name implies) of scheduling them.

-A `Scheduler` instance needs to track its status in a JSON file.
-Where you keep this doesn't matter, as long as the user executing the script has write access to it.
-The full path to this file is the constructor argument for a `Scheduler`.

 In your `bin/cron` file:

 ```